terrynweze/EE-HotSuite/README.md

 - Maven Installed (I use version 3.3.9)
 - Eclipse (Or another Java IDE)
 - Firefox Browser Installed (Version 47 or above)

+#### Important: This suite should work on both windows and mac platforms however has only been tested on a Mac.
+If possible please use a Mac to execute the test suite

 ```

 In order to execute the automation suite navigate to the Project directory within a Terminal/CMD window and run the command: *'mvn clean test'*.